Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: The synthetic datasets

 \subsubsection{Sunyaev-Zel'dovich effect: $y\text{-maps}$}

 The gas in the ICM of galaxy clusters is investigated starting from the $y\text{-maps}$.
-The thermal SZ effect due to galaxy clusters is characterised by the Compton parameter, proportional to the integral along the line-of-sight of the thermal pressure $P_{e}$ in the ICM,
+The thermal SZ effect due to galaxy clusters is characterised by the Compton parameter, proportional to the integral along the line of sight of the thermal pressure $P_{e}$ in the ICM,

-with $\sigma_{T}$, $k_{\mathrm{B}}$, $m_{e}$ and $c$ the Thomson cross section, the Boltzmann constant, the electron rest mass and the speed of light, respectively.
+with $\sigma_{\mathrm{T}}$, $k_{\mathrm{B}}$, $m_{e}$, and $c$ the Thomson cross section, the Boltzmann constant, the electron rest mass, and the speed of light, respectively.
 Assuming the ICM behaves as an ideal gas, the Compton parameter is also directly proportional to the integral of the electron number density $n_e$ and the electron temperature $T_e$.

 As described in \citet{cui2018} and previously done in \citet{sembolini2013} and \citet{lebrun2015}, in \textsc{The Three Hundred} project this integration is converted into a summation\footnote{Using the publicly available Python package: \url{https://github.com/weiguangcui/pymsz.}} over the gas particles in the line of sight and within a $2\times R_{200}$ depth volume,